How to Lose Weight Naturally Without Starving or Extreme Diets

 Strength is essential for long-term fitness.
 However, it does not require heavy weights.

-Simple bodyweight exercises like:
+Simple body weight exercises like:

 • Squats